unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 When the tile generation is complete, you should have a folder containing six subfolders (0, being the highest, through 5, being the lowest), each of which corresponds to a zoom level in your project.
 Across all the folders, you should have a total of 1,365 Avro tile files.

 Note that for this example, the tile folder will be named `julia.x.y.v`.
-The output folder is always named using the the following values in the **julia.bd** file:
+The output folder is always named using the the following values your property files:

 ```
 [<oculus.binning.prefix>.]<oculus.binning.name>.<oculus.binning.xField>.